fabferri/az-pattern/ubuntu-vm-vscode-python-dev/Readme.md

 The custom script extension installs the following components:
 - ubuntu-desktop-minimal (minimal is a subset of all full Ubuntu desktop).
 GNOME is the default desktop environment for Ubuntu 20.04 Focal Fossa Linux.
 - xrdp: it is a Remote Desktop Protocol (RDP) Server
+- Python (if not already installed in Ubuntu image from Azure marketplace)
+- Python venv (virtual environment) package
 - Visual Studio Code
 - Chrome web browser
-- Python (if not already installed in Ubuntu image from Azure markeplace)
-- Python venv (virtual environment) package
-- Visual Studio Code
 - Visual Studio Code Python extension
 - Visual Studio Code Jupyter notebook extension

 **Note:**<br>
 When you connect to the VM via RDP, the desktop looks different from local login.
-The GNOME dock isn't present on the home screen and in GNOME desktop setting is not presente the **Appearance** option. <br>
+The GNOME dock isn't present on the home screen and in GNOME desktop setting is not present the **Appearance** option. <br>
 A way to solve the issue is to login in the VM and paste the following code in the file called **.xsessionrc** <br>
 ```bash
 cat <<EOF > ~/.xsessionrc